breakingflower/door2door_mi_challenge/README.md

 python app.py
 ```

+A webserver will start on `localhost:5000`.

 ### Jupyter notebook

-A jupyter notebook is given `API-showcase-notebook.ipynb`.
+A jupyter notebook is given `API-showcase-notebook.ipynb` that walks through the process of the app.

 To open this file the user should install jupyterlab: